ESSENTIAL EVENT INFORMATION 2025

 -

-Kit: You will need to pass final kit check before being able to complete our physical registration process at El Chalten.
-If your kit is not right the Event team will reserve the right to prevent you starting the Event.
-Don’t worry – there are several touchpoints before departure to ensure this does not occur.
-See the relevant section below on kit, webinar, online video kit check sessions and more.
-If in any doubt on kit, please do get in touch with us at expeditions@ratrace.com and we can help!
+Kit: You will need to pass kit check before being able to the event, this will take place in El Chalten.
+If your kit is not right the Event Team will reserve the right to prevent you starting the event.
+Don’t worry – there are several touchpoints before departure to ensure this does not occur including the Q&A session and the Kit List section below.
+If in any doubt on kit, please do get in touch with us at events@ratrace.com and we can help!

 -

-Live events decision-making: When we are in Argentina, in all cases while on the trip, the Event Director’s decision is final.
-They are at all times acting in the combined interest of the safety of the individual and of the group, as their paramount concern.
+Live events decision-making: During the event, the Event Director’s decision is final.
+They are at all times acting in the combined interest and safety of both individuals and the group as a whole.

 -